Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 The Trail: Shizu Hut to Nyoho Summit

 Begin before first light for the best conditions.
-The summit can cloud over quickly in the afternoon, and starting early also gives you time to explore the upper ridge before descending.
+The summit can cloud over quickly in the afternoon, and starting early also gives you time to cross the ridge and explore the upper section before descending.

-Forest section (lower trail): The trail begins immediately in mountain forest.
-The gradient is steady and consistent throughout — there are no flat sections.
-The path is clear and well-marked with wooden signs and occasional painted markers.
+Over the first peaks (Omanago and Komanago): The trail climbs steadily through mountain forest before topping out on Omanago (大真名子山, 2,376 m), then drops into a col and climbs again to Komanago (小真名子山, 2,323 m).
+The path is clear and well-marked with wooden signs and occasional painted markers, but the repeated climbing and descending is real work.
 The forest here is quiet in a way that feels different from the busier Nantai trail; hours can pass without seeing another hiker.

-Treeline and open ridge: As elevation increases, the forest gives way to low scrub and then open ridgeline.
-This transition happens gradually, and the sense of sky expanding is striking.
+Taishaku and the open ridge: Beyond Fujimi Pass the route climbs Taishaku (帝釈山, 2,455 m), where the forest gives way to low scrub and open ridgeline.
 The barren upper landscape — rock, thin soil, and mountain views extending in all directions — is Nyoho’s defining environment.
 Most of what you see is sky and mountains.
 Nothing else.

 Chain-assisted section near the summit: In the final approach to the peak, a chain-assisted section requires using the fixed chain for balance and support.
 This is not technical climbing, but it demands care and is not suitable for hikers uncomfortable with exposed scrambling.
 Take your time.